 Adult Arctic lampreys are blue-black to dark brown on the dorsal side and yellow to light brown on the ventral side with light tan to gray fins.
 Adult Arctic lampreys have a dark blotch on the posterior dorsal fin and the tail.
 The body of juvenile Arctic lamprey is usually gray above and lighter below.
 The anal fin of the female Arctic lamprey is noticeably larger than that of a male, while female Arctic lampreys lack urogenital papilla.

 Growth and Reproduction

-Parasitic adult lampreys migrate to the sea after metamorphosing in adults and tend to spend one to four years in the marine environment before returning to freshwater to eventually spawn.
-Anadromous lampreys return to return to fresh water in the fall and overwinter until spring when they spawn.
-Lampreys tend to migrate upstream in large groups and once upstream migration commences, lampreys do not feed.
+Parasitic adult lampreys migrate to the sea after metamorphosing into adults and tend to spend one to four years in the marine environment before returning to freshwater to eventually spawn.
+Anadromous lampreys return to fresh water in the fall and overwinter until spring when they spawn.
+Lampreys tend to migrate upstream in large groups and once upstream migration commences lampreys do not feed.